pedorich-n/MinecraftModpack/README.md

 - [**Tectonic**](https://modrinth.com/mod/tectonic) (both, 2.1.1) - Using the powerful worldgen tools from Caves and Cliffs, Tectonic completely rocks world generation with mountain ranges, underground rivers and more!
 - [**Terralith**](https://modrinth.com/mod/terralith) (both, 2.4.8) - Terralith takes Minecraft's 1.18 massive world generation overhaul, and turns it up to eleven.
 - [**Traveler's Titles**](https://modrinth.com/mod/travelers-titles) (client, 1.20-Fabric-4.0.1) - Epic, RPG-like titles when entering biomes & dimensions!
+- [**Xaero's Minimap**](https://modrinth.com/mod/xaeros-minimap) (both, 23.8.4_Fabric_1.20) - Displays a map of the nearby world terrain, players, mobs, entities in the corner of your screen.
+Lets you create waypoints which help you find the locations you've marked.
 - [**Your Items Are Safe**](https://modrinth.com/mod/your-items-are-safe) (both, 1.20.1-3.5-forge+fabric) - 💀 Spawns a chest and armor stand with player items on death, a gravestone alternative.
 - [**YUNG's API**](https://modrinth.com/mod/yungs-api) (both, 1.20-Fabric-4.0.2) - Library mod for YUNG's mods.
 - [**YUNG's Better Desert Temples**](https://modrinth.com/mod/yungs-better-desert-temples) (both, 1.20-Fabric-3.0.3) - A complete redesign of Minecraft's desert temples!